Your Notifications

-Brain surgery can take a toll on your body and recovering from it can be difficult for you.
+Brain surgery can take a toll on your body, and recovering from it can be difficult for you.

 You should keep in mind that every person takes a different amount of time to recover after a major operation.
 Some people may recover within weeks or months.
-But, for others, recovery can be longer.
+But for others, recovery can be longer.
 Your life after brain tumor surgery will be different from before.
 You will be expected to go for follow-up sessions and receive rehabilitative treatments for a speedy recovery.

 Follow-Up Appointments After Brain Tumor Surgery

 Usually, patients have to stay in the hospital for about 3-10 days after the surgery.
 Once you have been discharged, you will stay in touch with your healthcare team.
 After the brain tumor surgery, you will have regular follow-ups with your neurologist and nurses.
-These follow-up sessions will help the doctor to evaluate your progress.
+These follow-up sessions will help the doctor evaluate your progress.
 You should attend these appointments regularly and share whatever concerns you have with your doctor.

 How often you have these follow-up sessions will be influenced by: